peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
 (Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)

  * If the type is `DateTime` (or `Date` in Java) , returns a date/time object if the CBOR object's outermost ag is 0 or 1.
+For tag 1, this method treats the CBOR object as a umber of seconds since the start of 1970, which is based on the POSIX efinition of "seconds since the Epoch", a definition that does not ount leap seconds.
+In this method, this number of seconds assumes the se of a proleptic Gregorian calendar, in which the rules regarding he number of days in each month and which years are leap years are he same for all years as they were in 1970 (including without regard o transitions from other calendars to the Gregorian).
+For tag 1, CBOR bjects that express infinity or not-a-number (NaN) are treated as nvalid by this method.

  * If the type is `Uri` (or `URI` in Java), returns a URI object if possible.